 “Ya ain’t mad at us fer callin’ ya gay?”

-“Y’all still think I’m a nut case; what part of being gay doesn’t fall under nut case?”
+“Y’all still think I’m a nut case; what part of being gay don’t fall under nut case?”

-That made ‘em stop and think.
-I didn’t believe they were thinking I was really gay.
+That makes ‘em stop and think.
+I don’t believe they are thinking I’m really gay.

 “I’ll take him with me to work, so’s we kin talk while I drives around on deliveries.
 I’ll let you know what we’ll do to get rid of the boy sex stink.”